environmentalinformatics-marburg/gimms/README.md

 In order to import the GIMMS binary files into R via `raster::raster`, the creation of header files (.hdr) that are located in the same folder as the binary files staged for processing is mandatory.
-The standard files required to properly process GIMMS NDVI3g data are created via `createHdr` and typically include the following parameters.
+The standard files required to properly process GIMMS NDVI3g data are created via `createHeader` and typically include the following parameters.